 Hi, my name is Farah and I’ve become a baklava snob.
-It’s not my fault, I’m kind of like Goldilocks in search of the “just right”, except my “just right” happened first.
+It’s not my fault, I’m channeling Goldilocks in search of the “just right”, except my “just right” happened first.
 So it’s been hard to stray.

 I couldn’t even tell you when I had my first baklava, but it was probably when I started eating solids (you may laugh, but this is pretty likely).

-I knew when there was a 2 kg bag of walnuts sitting on the kitchen bench that Eid was near!
-It has always been a special time to come together and celebrate Eid with family and friends - to eat, to laugh and to eat some more (even though we've never needed a reason to do it).
-You typically would have guests dropping in, especially during Eid and as a sign of hospitality, kitchens would always be brimming with desserts.
+I knew if there was a 2 kg bag of walnuts sitting on the kitchen bench that Eid was near!
+It has always been a special time to come together and celebrate with family and friends - to eat, to laugh and to eat some more (even though we've never quite needed a special occassion to do it).
+You typically would have guests dropping by, especially during Eid and as a sign of sweet hospitality, kitchens would always be brimming with desserts.

-Baklava symbolises sweet traditions and even sweeter stories for so many.
-It would be impossible for me to not be lured by a tray of baklava and while each family holds their recipes, their secret twists and homemade classics close to their chest, what is synonymous with all baklava makers is the simple gesture of sharing.
+Baklava symbolises sweet traditions and even sweeter stories for so many and it would be impossible for me to not be lured by a tray of baklava.
+While each family holds their recipes, their secret twists and homemade classics close to their chest, what is synonymous with all baklava makers (and lovers) is the simple gesture of sharing.
 No matter the type, with each mouthful of really good baklava, you can taste just how much love goes into each layer.

-This Eid al-Adha, not only do I get to watch my mama make her classic tray once again, but I finally get her in front of a camera to film it.
-I will forever cherish the laughter, banter, bickering, lessons and complete passion we share when we get together in the kitchen, but most of all I appreciate those occasions when she eats out of my tray and me out of hers.
+This Eid al-Fitr not only do I get to watch my mama make her classic tray once again, but I finally get her in front of a camera to film it.
+I will forever cherish the laughter, banter, bickering, lessons and complete passion we share when we get together in the kitchen, but most of all I appreciate those occasions when she eats out of my tray while I scoop out of hers.

-Every birthday since I was born featured mama's grand four-layer buttercream torta, just like every Eid had a syrupy baklava by its side.
-What can I say, we’re a family of feeders and eaters and I may be biased, but I know that anyone who comes into contact with mama’s baklava is guaranteed to live his or her best eating life as well.
+Every birthday was synonymous with mama's grand four-layer buttercream torte, just like every Eid had syrupy baklava by its side.
+What can I say, we’re a family of feeders and eaters and I may be biased, but I know that anyone who comes into contact with a piece of mama’s baklava is guaranteed to live his or her best eating life as well.

 After 50 years, mama's baklava game is simple

-So what is it about mama’s baklava that excites me most?
+So what is it about her baklava that excites me most?

 The tirit.
 The buttery-baked crumb that is mixed with walnuts to form the filling – the ingredient that is crucial to the moist and creamy texture of the layers.
 Mama still uses an old-school cheesegrater to mill her walnuts and she's had it since she first came to the country, with no imminent plans to switch it for a food processor any time soon.

-Also, the texture of the spiced syrup needs to be bang on.
+Also, the texture of the spiced-syrup is spot on.
 When I was a child, I would stand on my tip-toes, hands on the bench so I could get a glimpse of that final pour-over.
 I always remember it making me smile because it was then when the magic happened.
 The soaking of each layer, the sizzling sound of crackling pastry and the seeping - or as my mama says “the thirsty pastry needing a drink” - would all come together.
 It was at this moment that I knew it was ready and it was also at this moment that I knew I had a problem.

-A moist baklava is where it’s at.
-The key is all in the tirit and the consistency of the spiced syrup.
+Moist baklava is where it’s at (let me talk you through this).
+The key is all in that tirit crumb and the consistency of the spiced syrup.
 While some prefer the drier, crumbly version, I am soft and syrupy all the way home.
-Don’t be afraid to be tactile with your pastry, your filling and your layering.
+Don’t be afraid to be tactile with your pastry, your filling, and your layering.

 Ensuring you lightly sprinkle some butter/vegetable oil between each layer of pastry will avoid your sheets sticking together and the clang of the teaspoon hitting the bottom of the enamel cup of butter and oil is a sound I will always associate with my mama.

-Make sure you cut your baklava pieces prior to baking.
+Make sure you cut your baklava pieces before baking.
 And remember, opposites attract.
 Cool syrup poured over hot baklava OR hot syrup poured over cooled baklava.
 Choose wisely.

-Mama loves to eat it straight out of the pan, just like we all do now, so those half-diamond pieces make great taste-testers as they're not quite big enough slices to serve to your guests. #wellplayed
+Mama loves to eat it straight out of the pan, just like we all do now.
+And yes, those half-diamond pieces make great taste-testers as they're not quite big enough slices to serve to your guests - there is method to her circular madness. #wellplayed

 Love the story?
 Love her mama?
 Follow the @uberfah via Instagram.